vmbaraiya/blueocean/README.md

-# Cloud DevOps Engineer - BLUEOCEAN PIPELINE
+# Cloud DevOps Engineer - JENKINS PIPELINE FOR AWS

 The blueocean project to practice skills with deployment and pipelines using Jenkins Blueocean.